Cherry Hill, New Jersey: Origin of the name

-Cherry Hill was a 19th-century farm on Kaighn Avenue (Route 38), owned by Abraham Browning.
+Cherry Hill was a 19th-century farm on Kaighn Avenue (Route 38), owned by Capt.
+Abraham M. Browning.
 The farm property, named Cherry Hill because of the cherry trees growing on the property, later became the Cherry Hill Inn (now an AMC Theatres Cherry Hill 24 movie theater complex), as well as an RCA office campus (now a shopping center with big-box retailers and Target), and today's Cherry Hill Towers and Cherry Hill Estates housing developments.

 Adding to the prevalence of the Cherry Hill name and leading to the official name change from Delaware Township to Cherry Hill Township, developer Eugene Mori branded several properties using the name, starting with the Cherry Hill Inn and Cherry Hill Lodge hotels.
 Cherry Hill Shopping Center (now known as Cherry Hill Mall) opened in 1961 opposite the old Cherry Hill Farm site, featuring 75 stores within a single enclosed space.

 When the township sought a new post office, another New Jersey municipality in Hunterdon County was using the name Delaware Township.
 The United States Postal Service insisted on a name change, suggesting "Deltown".
 Delaware Township mayors Christian Weber and John Gilmour pursued public write-in campaigns to select possible titles and chose Cherry Hill from suggestions that included Chapel Hill, Cherry Valley and Delaware City.
 The name "Cherry Hill" was chosen by the township's citizens in a non-binding referendum in 1961 and was officially adopted on November 7, 1961.